 - Why patience is necessary for SEO success.

-The following practices have proven to be consistently valuable for improving search visibility:
+The following practices have proven to be consistently valuable for improving online visibility:

 - Establish a regular publishing schedule you can maintain.